FlyWong/getdata-012AssignmentSubmission/CodeBook.md

 k)rbind complete descriptive test and train data frames to create full data frame.

-l)Create data frame of required variables by subsetting the full data frame to only select "Subject_ID", "Activity_Desc" and variables with either "mean()" or "std()" in their names.
+l)Create data frame of required variables by subset the full data frame to only select "Subject_ID", "Activity_Desc" and variables with either "mean()" or "std()" in their names.

-m)Melt the data frame of required variables by using "Subject_ID" and "Activity_Desc" as id.
+m)Melt the data frame of required variables by using "Subject_ID" and "Activity_Desc" as id to create a long data frame.

 n)dcast the melt data frame from step m) using "Subject_ID" and "Activity_Desc" as id and "variable" as measured variables.
 Set "mean"" as aggregate function.

-o)Use write.table with row.name=FALSE to write tiny data frame from step n into text file.
+o)Use write.table with row.name=FALSE to write tidy data frame from step n into text file.
+Each variable has a column and each observation is a row.